aehudson3/aehudson3/README.md

 > Do unto others as you would have them do unto you.<br/>

 ### Interests
-- Building up & Leveraging Enterprise Knowledge Bases to deliver actionable insights through _data-driven_ Storytelling.<br/>
+- Building & Leveraging Enterprise Knowledge Bases to deliver actionable insights through _data-driven Storytelling_.<br/>
-  - Big Data<br/>
+  - Big Data
-  - ML, AI, BI<br/>
+  - ML, AI, BI
-  - Visualizations<br/>
+  - Data Visualization & Exploration
 - Self-hosting Free & Open Source Software as an alternative to commonly used proprietary/closed-source services<br/>

 ### Current Topics of Life-long Learning<br/>